jpillora/chisel/example/reverse-tunneling-authenticated.md

 ---

-## Chisel Docker Container
+## Chisel Container

-This guide makes use of Docker and docker-compose to accomplish the same task as the above guide, using the chisel container.
+This guide makes use of Docker and Docker compose to accomplish the same task as the above guide.

 It assumes your webserver is also containerized and listening on port 80.